ie3-institute/simona/docs/readthedocs/models/voltage_limits.md

 ## Configuration of the voltage limits

 To configure the voltage limits, the voltage levels listed in the table above must be selected and integrated into the config.
 The individual voltage level configuration (voltLvls) according to the example below.
-Each voltage level is composed of the identifier and the nominal voltage.
+Each voltage level consists of an identifier and the nominal voltage.

 ```
 simona.gridConfig.voltageLimits = [